-- Clock Switch Event: Pins: Changing the state of Status_CLKin0 or Status_CLKin1 pins causes an input clock switch event. - Clock Switch Event: PLL1 DLD: To prevent PLL1 DLD high to low transition from causing a input clock switch event and causing the device to enter holdover mode, disable the PLL1 DLD detect by setting DISABLE DLD1 DET = 1.
-This is the preferred behavior for Pin Select Mode. - · Configuring Pin Select Mode: - The Status_CLKin0_TYPE must be programmed to an input value for the Status_CLKin0 pin to function as an input for pin select mode. - The Status_CLKin1_TYPE must be programmed to an input value for the Status_CLKin1 pin to function as an input for pin select mode. - If the Status_CLKinX_TYPE is set as output, the input value is considered 0. - The polarity of Status_CLKin1 and Status_CLKin0 input pins cannot be inverted with the CLKin_SEL_INV bit - Table 1 defines which input clock is active depending on Status_CLKin0 and Status_CLKin1 state.
+Clock Switch Event: Pins

+Changing the state of Status_CLKin0 or Status_CLKin1 pins causes an input clock switch event.

+Clock Switch Event: PLL1 DLD

+To prevent PLL1 DLD high to low transition from causing a input clock switch event and causing the device to enter holdover mode, disable the PLL1 DLD detect by setting DISABLE_DLD1_DET = 1.
+This is the preferred behavior for Pin Select Mode.

-·
+Configuring Pin Select Mode

+The Status_CLKin0_TYPE must be programmed to an input value for the Status_CLKin0 pin to function as an input for pin select mode.

+The Status_CLKin1_TYPE must be programmed to an input value for the Status_CLKin1 pin to function as an input for pin select mode.

+If the Status_CLKinX_TYPE is set as output, the input value is considered "0."

+Table 1 defines which input clock is active depending on Status_CLKin0 and Status_CLKin1 state.

-STATUS_CLKin1 STATUS_CLKin0 ACTIVE CLOCK
+Status_CLKin1 Status_CLKin0 ACTIVE CLOCK

 0 0 CLKin0

 0 1 CLKin1

-1 0 Reserved
+1 0 CLKin2

 1 1 Holdover